schuchert/wikispaces/pages/ruby.tutorials.bdd.UsingBddToDevelopAnRpnCalculator.md

 Is this bad?
 Yes, it suggests that the RpnCalculator is doing work that should be pushed into the array.
 What?
 That's right, the array is not pulling its weight.
 This is a legitimate case for wrapping a collection class and giving it domain-specific behavior (semantics).

 There is a name for methods in classes working exclusively with data in other objects.
-It is a code smell called [[http://sis36.berkeley.edu/projects/streek/agile/bad-smells-in-code.html#Feature+Envy|Feature Envy]].
+It is a code smell called [Feature Envy](http://sis36.berkeley.edu/projects/streek/agile/bad-smells-in-code.html#Feature+Envy).

 Normally, at this point I'd say "you cannot change a system-defined class, so you either need to subclass or wrap and adapt".
 That is, create a subclass of Array, change the top method and add the pop method.
 Or, create a new class called something like OperandStack that holds a single instance of an array.